amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 32 - When a user click teh title bar we set the x,y cordinates, if the mouse position changes whiles mouse is still pressed, we set the new x,y cordinates for the window according to how many pixels the mouse has moved since a button was pressed.
-When he releases the press we reset the cordinates.*
+*Snippet 32 - When a user presses on the title bar we save the x,y cordinates, if the mouse position changes whiles mouse is still pressed, we set the new x,y cordinates for the window according to how many pixels the mouse has moved since a button was pressed.
+When he releases the press we reset the saved cordinates.*

-Try dragging the window around, you will see that the window is not draggable.
+Try dragging the window around using our custom title bar, you will see that the window is not draggable.

 ![](D:\GitHub\Articulae\mds\images\movable.PNG)